-2022 \$ 2021 \$
+2023 \$ 2022 \$

-Margin income 486,042 478,526
+Margin income 1,193,695 486,042

-Fee income 66,001 62,651
+Fee income 82,503 66,001

-Commission income 310,036 254,091
+Commission income 350,908 310,036

-Revenue from contracts with customers 862,079 795,268
+1,627,106 862,079

 The company has entered into a franchise agreement with Bendigo Bank.
 The company delivers banking and financial services of Bendigo Bank to its community.
 The franchise agreement provides for a share of interest, fee, and commission revenue earned by the company.
 Interest margin share is based on a funds transfer pricing methodology which recognises that income is derived from deposits held, and that loans granted incur a funding cost.
 Fees are based on the company's current fee schedule and commissions are based on the agreements in place.
-All margin revenue is recorded as non interest income when the company's right to receive the payment is established.
+All margin revenue is recorded as non-interest income when the company's right to receive the payment is established.